tecunningham/tecunningham.github.io/_drafts/synthetics.md

 ## Synthetics Flourish under Pressure.

 Synthetic invention and manufacturing has advanced in wartime, during depressions, and under communism, times when aesthetic things have been put aside and production has very functional goals.
 Margarine was invented to win a prize offered by Napoleon for a cheap and storable source of fat for troops.
 Plastics finally got wide acceptance from consumers during the great depression.
-When Germany was blockaded in WWI they started making rubber from oil, oil from coal, coffee from barley and oats (then coffee from walnuts, then coffee from carrots), tea from linden blooms, and cocoa from coal-tar extracts.
+When Germany was blockaded in WWI they started making rubber from oil, oil from coal, coffee from barley (then coffee from walnuts, then coffee from carrots), tea from linden blooms, and cocoa from coal-tar extracts.
 Clothes in East Germany were almost all from synthetic fibres, and East Germans made the first car with a completely plastic body.

 ## Natural Materials Have Returned from Retirement Many Times